zeshan67/aboutme/README.md

 ### [Placemaking Bangladesh](https://www.facebook.com/placemakingbangladesh/)

-A non-profit based in Bangladesh working to ensure accssible public spaces for everyone
+A non-profit based in Bangladesh working to ensure accssible public spaces for everyone.
+Placemaking Bangladesh works as a local hub for the global placemaking movement as a partner for [PlacemakingX](https://www.placemakingx.org/)

 **Founder**